nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user edits the data file and changes the `Email` field of the second contact to an invalid value.

 Step 3.
 Upon start up, `JsonAddressBookStorage` attempts to load the data file.
-Since the value of `Tag` (optional field) for the first person is invalid, `JsonAdaptedPerson` will not add the invalid `Tag`.
+Since the value of `Tag` (optional field) for the first contact is invalid, `JsonAdaptedPerson` will not add the invalid `Tag`.

 Step 4.
-Since the value of `Email` (compulsory field) for the second person is invalid, `JsonAdaptedPerson` returns `null` which is not added to `JsonAddressBookStorage`.
+Since the value of `Email` (compulsory field) for the second contact is invalid, `JsonAdaptedPerson` returns `null` which is not added to `JsonAddressBookStorage`.

 Step 3.
-CONNECTIONS will not display the first person's invalid `Tag` and will not display the second person.
+CONNECTIONS will not display the first contact's invalid `Tag` and will not display the second contact.
 The other fields and contacts will be displayed as per normal.

 #### Design considerations: